Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we have investigated the mass-gain and spin-up (or spin-down) in the scattering of equal-mass, spinning \bh{s}, and determined their dependence on the initial spins and initial (linear) momenta.
-Therefore, we have performed a series of simulations in which we considered \bh{s} with initial spin in the range $\chi_{\rm i}\in [ -0.7,0.7]$ for fixed initial momenta.
-Astrophysically, they are perhaps the most interesting choices as most \bh{s} observed with ground-based gravitational-wave detectors have low spins, and they merge into \bh{s} with spins around $\chi\sim0.7$.
+In this work, we have investigated the mass-gain and spin-up (or spin-down) in the scattering of equal-mass, spinning \bh{s} and determined their dependence on the initial spins and initial (linear) momenta.
+Therefore, we have performed a series of simulations in which we considered \bh{s} with initial spin in the range $\chi_{\rm i}\in [ -0.7,0.7]$ for initial momenta $|\vec{P}_{\rm i}|/\mathrm{M}\in\{0.245,0.490\}$.
+Astrophysically, they are perhaps the most interesting choices as most \bh{s} observed with ground-based gravitational-wave detectors merge into \bh{s} with spins around $\chi\sim0.7$ \cite{LIGOScientific:2025slb}.
 For the highest initial spin in our simulations, $\chi_{\rm i}=0.7$, we have varied the \bh{s'} initial momenta in the range $|\vec{P}_{\rm i}|/\mathrm{M}\in[0.06125,0.6125]$.

 For each set of parameters, we vary the incident angle and identify the threshold between scattering and merger.
 We observe that the threshold angle decreases with increasing initial spin and initial momentum.
 It appears to saturate for high initial momenta.

-We have found a change in the spin of the scattered \bh{s}, as compared to their initial spin, due to transfer of orbital angular momentum.
-In particular, we have observed both a spin-up for negative or moderate positive initial spins, and a spin-down for initial spins of $\chi_{\rm i}=0.7$ and moderate initial momenta.
-We have found that the spin-up is largest for angles near the threshold value, large initial momenta and negative initial spins (i.e., anti-aligned with the orbital angular momentum).
+We have found a change in the spin of the scattered \bh{s}, as compared to their initial spin, due to the transfer of orbital angular momentum.
+In particular, we have observed both a spin-up and a spin-down depending on the initial conditions.
+We have found that the spin-up is largest for angles near the threshold value, large initial momenta and negative initial spins (i.e. anti-aligned with the orbital angular momentum).
 The change in spin, evaluated at the threshold, decreases {\textit{linearly}} with increasing initial spin.
 Across the simulations, we identified a maximum spin-up of $\chi_{\rm f}-\chi_{\rm i}=0.3$ for an initial spin $\chi_{\rm i}=-0.7$ and initial momentum $|\vec{P}_{\rm i}|=0.490\mathrm{M}$.
 Furthermore, we found a decrease of the (dimensionless) spin (or ``spin-down'') in simulations with moderate to high positive initial spin $\chi_{\rm i}=0.7$.
-Note, however, that this spin-down is a consequence of an increased \bh{} mass rather a decrease of the (dimensionful) \bh{} angular momentum.
+Note, however, that this spin-down is a consequence of an increased \bh{} mass rather than a decrease of the (dimensionful) \bh{} angular momentum.